 I expect an environment across HHS, free of discrimination and any form of harassment, where all employees may work without fear of reprisal; where qualified employees and applicants with disabilities receive reasonable accommodations so they can be successful at their work; and where all employees are recognized for their individual performance and contributions to HHS.

-HHS employees are protected by federal laws, Presidential Executive Orders, and other directives and policies banning discrimination and harassment on the basis of race, color, religion, sex (including sexual harassment, pregnancy and gender identity), national origin, age (40 years of age or over), disability (physical or mental), family medical history or genetic information.
-Through not within the purview of EEO, it also is HHS policy to prohibit discrimination based on political affiliation, sexual orientation, status as a parent, marital status, military service or any other non-merit based factor.
+HHS employees are protected by federal laws, Presidential Executive Orders, and other directives and policies banning discrimination and harassment on the basis of race, ethnicity, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 years of age or over), disability (physical or mental), family medical history or genetic information.
+It also is HHS policy to prohibit discrimination based on political affiliation, status as a parent, marital status, military service or any other non-merit based factor.
 These protections extend to all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, training and career development programs.